 Introduction / History

-The Matangi are a small group of Dalits who live in southwest India.
-Dalits are considered beneath the standard four caste Hindu social system and face discrimination by other Hindus.
+The Matangi are a small, low class community in southwest India.
+They are considered beneath the standard four caste Hindu social system and face discrimination by other Hindus.
 According to Buddhist legend, a Matangi girl was asked by a follower of the Buddha for water.
-The girl answered that she could not give him water due to the fact that she was a Dalit, or a person outside of the Hindu caste system.
+The girl answered that she could not give him water due to the fact that she was from a low class community, outside of the Hindu caste system.
 The Buddhist man said he wanted water and did not care what caste she was from.
 The girl left her village and became a Buddhist nun.
 The primary language of the Matangi in Pakistan is Sindhi.
 Many resources are available in Sindhi.

 What Are Their Lives Like?